ethan-shmargad/learning-library/security-library/database/secure-legacy-application/explore-app-with-dv-enabled/explore-app-with-dv-enabled.md

 In this lab, you will complete the following tasks:

 - Flip the Database Vault realm from **simulation** to **enforcement** mode
-- Explore the application and demonstrate the inability to query application data through Database Actions
+- Explore the application and demonstrate the inability to query application data through Database Actions as ADMIN or DBA_DEBRA

 ### Prerequisites